 A comprehensive look at the different methods of filtering and purifying drinking water.

 The drinking water treatment technologies used in the majority of systems include one or more of the following methods or media types:

-• Water Softeners – Used to soften "hard" water using ion exchange technology that exchanges magnesium and calcium with sodium or potassium.
-Water softeners are not designed to purify water that is microbioligically unsafe.
+Water Softeners Used to soften "hard" water using ion exchange technology that exchanges magnesium and calcium with sodium or potassium.
+Water softeners are not designed to purify water that is microbiologically unsafe.

-• Ultraviolet Germicidal Irradiation (UV-C) - To disinfect microbioligically unsafe water.
+Ultraviolet Germicidal Irradiation (UV-C) - To disinfect microbiologically unsafe water.